tewarid/tewarid.github.io/_posts/2011/2011-04-07-live-webm-video-streaming-with-flumotion.md

 The objective of this post is to setup live WebM streaming using Flumotion on a Linux box running Ubuntu 10.04.

-[WebM](http://www.webmproject.org) is a codec and container format based on the matroska container, and uses the Vorbis codec for audio and the VP8 codec for video.
-It is a royalty-free format for the Web.
-H.264 is an open standard but is encumbered with patents.
-Although Ogg is quite similar to WebM, Ogg suffers from FUD regarding its royalty-free standing.
+[WebM](http://www.webmproject.org) is a video format based on the matroska container, that uses the Vorbis codec for audio and VP8 codec for video.
+It is an open standard and, unlike H.264, a royalty-free format unencumbered by patents.
+Although Ogg is quite similar to WebM, Ogg suffers from FUD about being royalty-free.

 ### Install Flumotion